5 Key Factors in Determining Mortgage Interest Rate

 2. Loan Amount and Loan Type

 The amount you borrow and the type of loan you choose are crucial in determining your mortgage rate.
-Different loan types, such as conventional loans, FHA loans, and adjustable-rate mortgages, come with varying interest rates.
+Different loan types, such as conventional mortgage loans, FHA mortgages, and adjustable-rate mortgages, come with varying interest rates.
 Additionally, the loan amount can influence the rate; larger loans may come with higher interest rates due to the increased risk for the lender.
 It’s important to explore interest rates for different loan types to find the best option for your financial situation.

 3. Loan Term